abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/nginx/deploy.md

 {{% notice Note %}}
 There is an [Arm community blog](https://community.arm.com/arm-community-blogs/b/servers-and-cloud-computing-blog/posts/improve-nginx-performance-up-to-32-by-deploying-on-alibaba-cloud-yitian-710-instances) that shows that NGINX version 1.20.1 deployed on Yitian 710 based ECS provides up to 32% more throughput in compared to the equivalent x86 based ECS instances.

-The [Arm Ecosystem Dashboard](https://developer.arm.com/ecosystem-dashboard/) recommends Nginx version 1.20.1 as the minimum recommended on the Arm platforms.
+The [Arm Ecosystem Dashboard](https://developer.arm.com/ecosystem-dashboard/) recommends NGINX version 1.20.1 as the minimum recommended on the Arm platforms.
 {{% /notice %}}

 ### Validation with curl
-Validation with `curl` confirms that Nginx is correctly installed, running, and serving **HTTP** responses.
+Validation with `curl` confirms that NGINX is correctly installed, running, and serving **HTTP** responses.

-Run the following command to send a HEAD request to the local Nginx server:
+Run the following command to send a HEAD request to the local NGINX server:
 ```console
 curl -I http://localhost/
 ```
-The `curl -I http://localhost/` command sends a HEAD request to Nginx to check its **HTTP** response headers without downloading the page content.
+The `curl -I http://localhost/` command sends a HEAD request to NGINX to check its **HTTP** response headers without downloading the page content.

 You should see an output similar to: